Covid-19 State borrowing is being countered by private savings

 The worst-case scenario, where a vaccine does not become available next year, has not been considered.
 This would have very serious implications for public health policy and the economy.

-This week, the Central Bank and the Economic and Social Research Institution published their latest economic forecasts.
+This week, the Central Bank and the Economic and Social Research Institute published their latest economic forecasts.
 They follow hot on the heels of the Department of Finance’s forecast late last month.

 They all suggest that the economy has performed significantly better this year than had been expected six months ago when the economy and society were in lockdown.
 However, they all also consider how the future might be more difficult due to Covid and Brexit.